-12. Governance Action Plan for 2021/22
+13. Governance Action Plan for 2021/22

-The Governance Action Plan consists of a combination of carry forward actions from the AGS Action Plan of 2019/20 and actions identified from the governance reviews of 2020/21 - areas for improvement (Appendix 1).
+The Governance Action Plan (Appendix 1) consists of a combination of actions from the AGS Action Plan of 2019/20 and actions identified from the governance reviews of 2020/21 - areas for improvement, along with key areas for action identified in other reviews undertaken e.g., LGSCO Annual Letter and the Significant Event referred to in this document.
+The Audit and Governance Committee receive update reports on the action plan and are able to seek assurances that actions are being progressed.

-- a.
-Partnership, Relationship and Collaboration Governance CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement - Review the governance arrangements and reporting requirements for partnerships and collaborations - Undertake a baseline review of partnership governance arrangements and reporting requirements - Develop a defined governance framework with a corporate lead for partnerships and collaborations - b.
+a.
+Partnership, Relationship and Collaboration Governance - CIPFA/SOLACE - Principle B - Ensuring openness and comprehensive stakeholder engagement

+- Review the governance arrangements and reporting requirements for partnerships and collaborations - Undertake a baseline review of partnership governance arrangements and reporting requirements - Develop a defined governance framework with a corporate lead for partnerships and collaborations - b.
 Information Governance CIPFA/SOLACE Principle F Managing risks and performance through robust internal control and strong public financial management - Continue work to further reduce the number of data breaches, further raise employee awareness and improve overall data security. - c.
-Risk Management / Governance Assurance CIPFA/SOLACE Principle F Managing risks and performance through robust internal control and strong public financial management - Ensure the full implementation and use of the revised Risk Management System across the Council - Monitor utilisation rates of the system and ensure there is a consistency of approach to the recording and management of risks - Undertake a review of the risk management system with service users identify any areas for further development and / or improvement to the system - Development of the wider governance assurance process across the Council to integrate with the new risk management approach
+Risk Management / Governance Assurance CIPFA/SOLACE Principle F Managing risks and performance through robust internal control and strong public financial management - Ensure the full implementation and use of the revised Risk Management System across the Council - Monitor utilisation rates of the system and ensure there is a consistency of approach to the recording and management of risks - Undertake a review of the risk management system with service users identify any areas for further development and / or improvement to the system - Development of the wider governance assurance process across the Council to integrate with the new risk management approach - d.

-- d.
 Declaration of Interests CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - Review of the process to ensure the awareness of declarations made - e.
-Equalities and Inclusion CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement - To further improve awareness of the equalities and inclusion agenda across the Council. - f.
-Personal Development Reviews CIPFA/SOLACE Principle E Developing the entity's capacity, including the capability of its leadership and the individuals within it - Continue to review compliance levels and quality of PDR's across the Council - g.
+Equalities and Inclusion CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement

+- To further improve awareness of the equalities and inclusion agenda across the Council. - f.
+Personal Development Reviews CIPFA/SOLACE Principle E Developing the entity's capacity, including the capability of its leadership and the individuals within it - Continue to review compliance levels and quality of PDRs across the Council - g.
 Performance Management and Data Quality CIPFA/SOLACE Principle F Managing risks and performance through robust internal control and strong public financial management - Continue to develop service standards and KPI's with Business Units - Ensure Business Units use Power BI tools/reports as a routine part of business management - h.
-Fraud CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of law - Continue work to improve staff awareness and the assessment of fraud risks, develop specific training to promote better general awareness and of the Council policies on fraud and corruption
+Fraud CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of law - Continue work to improve staff awareness and the assessment of fraud risks, develop specific training to promote better general awareness and of the Council policies on fraud and corruption - i.
+HR Recruitment Processes CIPFA/SOLACE Principle E Developing the entity's capacity, including the capability of its leadership and the individuals within it - Review processes to improve efficiency and effectiveness